vladlpavlov/persidict/README.md

 or in an S3 bucket on AWS.
 Each value is stored as a separate file / S3 object.
 Only text strings, or sequences of strings, are allowed as keys.

-Unlike other Python persistent dictionaries (e.g. Python's native `shelve`), `persidict` is suitable for work in highly **distributed environments**, where multiple instances of a program run in parallel on a large number of different machines.
+Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is suitable for work in highly **distributed environments**, where multiple instances of a program run in parallel on a large number of different machines.